With SHAKESPEARE: CALL AND RESPONSE, Conceived and Directed by Patricia McGregor, from OCTOBER 26 to NOVEMBER 14, 2021

 Touring Free Shakespeare to Multiple Community Partner Venues

-and Culminating with a Public Performance
+and Culminating with a Public Performance on the

 Globe’s Lowell Davies Festival Theatre Stage